-Humans are increasing atmospheric concentrations of planet-warming gasses, including the three main greenhouse gasses produced by human activities: carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O ; Table 2.1; Figure A4.3).
-Since 1850, atmospheric concentrations of carbon dioxide have increased by more than 47%, nitrous oxide by 23%, and methane by more than 156%.1 Methane is a more potent greenhouse gas than CO_2 but is shorter-lived and present in lower concentrations than CO_2 .
-Nitrous oxide is both long-lived and more potent, but its concentrations are also lower than CO_2 .
-The evidence for warming across multiple aspects of the Earth system is incontrovertible, and the science is unequivocal that increases in atmospheric greenhouse gasses in the atmosphere continue to increase primarily because humans have burned and continue to burn fossil fuels for transportation and energy generation.
-In addition, industrial processes, deforestation, and agricultural practices also increase greenhouse gasses in the atmospheric concentrations of these heat-trapping gasses, the planet is on average about 2°F (1.1°C) warmer than it was in the late 1800s (USGCRP 2023).
+Humans are increasing atmospheric concentrations of planet-warming gasses, including the three main greenhouse gasses produced by human activities: carbon dioxide (CO2), methane (CH4), and nitrous oxide.
+Since 1850, atmospheric concentrations of carbon dioxide have increased by more than 47%, nitrous oxide by 23%, and methane by more than 156%.1 Methane is a more potent greenhouse gas than CO2 but is shorter-lived and present in lower concentrations than CO2.
+Nitrous oxide is both long-lived and more potent, but its concentrations are also lower than CO2.
+The evidence for warming across multiple aspects of the Earth system is incontrovertible, and the science is unequivocal that increases in atmospheric greenhouse gasses are driving many observed trends and changes.
+The concentrations of greenhouse gasses in the atmosphere continue to increase primarily because humans have burned and continue to burn fossil fuels for transportation and energy generation.
+In addition, industrial processes, deforestation, and agricultural practices also increase greenhouse gasses, the planet is on average about $2^{\circ}F (1.1^{\circ}C)$ warmer than it was in the late 1800s (USGCRP 2023).